kanglcn/homepage/content/authors/admin/_index.md

 He always have curiosity about fancy but useful knowledge, tools and techniques.
 And he is a hardcore fan of Rock & Roll.
 His favorite musician is [Cui Jian][cuijian].

+This website has been moved to <https://p2.smu.edu/kangl>.
+This site will not update any more.

 [smu]:<https://www.smu.edu/>
 [zhonglu]:<https://www.smu.edu/Dedman/Academics/Departments/Earth-Sciences/People/Faculty/Lu>
 [cuijian]:<http://www.cuijian.com/>